Accessing objects programmatically

 Unassociated code is code that is not attached to any scene object.
-This includes all the code written for plugins, add-ons, remote API clients, ROS nodes, the main script and the contact callback script.
+This includes all the code written for plugins, add-ons, remote API clients, external ROS nodes, external BlueZero nodes, and the main script.

 In that case, object access is trivial as show following examples: you simply specify the object's full name in order to retrieve its handle: